Review: Western Union UK international money transfers

 What's in this guide?

-- How long does a transfer with Western Union take?
+- How long does a Western Union money transfer take?

-- How do I make an online money transfer with Western Union?
+- How much money can I send with Western Union?

-- How does Western Union compare to other providers?
+- How does Western Union compare to other services?

 - Frequently asked questions